-Your drinking water comes from the Tomstown Dolomite, a ground water source made of carbonate rock, which forms an aquifer feeding a combination of wells and springs that supplies our system's water.
-Boonsboro/Keedysville Water System staff routinely monitor for constituents in your drinking water insuring safety according to Federal and State laws.
+Your drinking water comes from the Tomstown Dolomite, a ground water source made of carbonate rock, which forms an aquifer feeding a combination of wells and springs which is filtered, chlorinated and processed with fluoride through the Boonsboro and Keedysville Water Treatment Plants.
+The Boonsboro/Keedysville Water System staff diligently monitor for constituents in your drinking water insuring safety according to Federal and State laws.